 Families know each other which enables a warm, tight-knit, inclusive community for all of our families.

 We offer a welcoming space and an unusually broad-based curriculum that fosters exploration.

 By requiring students to participate fully in all areas, this exploration leads to new passions which position our students well for their next school and beyond.

 By keeping 6th grade as part of an elementary program we create an environment for children to continue to build their confidence and to lead.

 Yes.
 To assist in achieving geographic diversity, and ensure that we are an inclusive community, for the past 20 years Tenacre has provided free daily bus service to Boston families living in a variety of neighborhoods.
-Currently, children from Dorchester, Hyde Park, Mattapan and Roxbury are picked up at their homes each morning and delivered to Tenacre by 8 AM for the start of the school day.

-Recognizing that there are many reasons why a family may need to submit an application after February 7, 2020, we do accept late applications.
+Recognizing that there are many reasons why a family may need to submit an application after February 8, 2023, we do accept late applications.
 We cannot, however, guarantee that we will have openings, or financial aid, beyond our initial round of acceptances.
 After April 10 we will be happy to consider a late application if an appropriate space is available.

 Tenacre nurtures and challenges each child, every day.